Events at SRV

 What can I expect to see at May Fair?

 Throughout the day you can play games and do crafts, enjoy delicious food, and see inventions and decorations lovingly created by your children and their teachers.
 You should also be on the lookout for pony rides, our own sheep Sol, Luna, and Estrella awaiting their annual shearing, the annual May Fair plant sale, a bake sale, cafe lunch, and May Fair T-shirts and other goodies for purchase at the May Fair store.
 And of course, the dancing!
-Each class prepares a dance and we come together to watch these performances at 2pm.
+Each class prepares a performance and we come together to watch these at 2pm.

 What does it cost to attend and to participate?